Guns silent as engineers work to ease pressure on Syrian dam

 By Rodi Said

-TABQA DAM, Syria Syrian engineers worked on Tuesday to open spillways and ease pressure on a major dam across the Euphrates River during a pause in a U.S.-backed assault to capture it from Islamic State (IS) militants, a Reuters witness said.
+TABQA DAM, Syria, March 28 Syrian engineers worked on Tuesday to open spillways and ease pressure on a major dam across the Euphrates River, amid a pause in a U.S.-backed assault to capture it from Islamic State, a Reuters witness said.

-The Tabqa Dam is a key strategic target in the military campaign to isolate and capture the eastern Syrian city of Raqqa, Islamic State's biggest urban stronghold.
+The Tabqa dam is a key strategic target in the military campaign to isolate and capture the Syrian city of Raqqa, Islamic State's biggest urban stronghold.

-Engineers arrived from the dam's northern entrance, which the U.S.-backed Syrian Democratic Forces (SDF) alliance captured last week.
-The dam's southern reaches remain in IS hands.
+The engineers arrived from the dam's northern entrance which the U.S.-backed Syrian Democratic Forces (SDF) alliance captured last week.
+The dam's southern reaches remain in the hands of the militants.

-U.S.-led coalition aircraft could be heard overhead as SDF forces manned positions on the dam.
+Coalition aircraft could be heard overhead as SDF fighters manned positions on the dam.
 Coalition forces in armoured vehicles were also seen in the area.

-Inspections at the dam were being carried out after the Syrian government on Sunday said it had been damaged by U.S. air strikes and could collapse, with the risk of catastrophic flooding.
+Work on the dam was being carried out after the Syrian government on Sunday said it had been damaged by U.S. air strikes and could collapse, with the risk of catastrophic flooding.

-The coalition press office did not immediately respond to a Reuters request for comment.
-The main operations buildings for the dam along with its technicians are located on the southern bank controlled by Islamic State.

-The UK-based Syrian Observatory for Human Rights said it had learned from trusted sources that the engineer responsible for administering the dam had been killed along with another technician, but did not detail how.

-The Observatory on Tuesday cited sources saying Islamic State had sent 900 fighters from Raqqa to confront the SDF as it advances on the city on several fronts.
+The UK-based Syrian Observatory for Human Rights on Tuesday cited sources saying Islamic State had sent 900 fighters from Raqqa to confront the SDF as it advances on the city on several fronts.
 It was not clear where they had been sent to.

 The head of the Kurdish YPG militia, fighting in the Raqqa campaign as part of the SDF alliance, has said the final assault on the city will begin in early April.